kanchukaitis/Nature-Communications-2023-SAM/README.md

 * Several of the sections in the `Analysis` folder rely on raw data in the `Input Data` folder.
 You can find additional details in the `runAnalysis.m` script in the `Analysis` folder.

 * All of the functions in the `Figures and Tables` folder rely on output files located in the `Analysis` folder.
 Thus, you will need to download the `Analysis` folder to reproduce the figures.
 Additional details can be found in the `figuresAndTables.m` script in the `Figures and Tables` folder.

+* Once again, for the complete code and data, which includes the NetCDF files of the input and output, please see the Zenodo directory [here](https://zenodo.org/records/8156908).